gilbertson2209/thal-val/README.md

 # Thal-Val

-Task to assess affect of MRgFUS ablative thalamotomy on value based decision making
+Task to assess effect of MRgFUS ablative thalamotomy on value based decision making

 ## Description

-Intending to be a portable; OS/ device agnostic Restless Bandit task based on Daw 'Cortical Substrates' (aim to have a WebGL build hosted on github pages)
+Intending to be a portable; OS/ device agnostic Restless Bandit task based on Daw 'Cortical Substrates' (aim to have a WebGL build hosted on github pages).
+Not working yet.

 ## Getting Started